Summer Learning Program

 - Register all readers under one family account (easiest if one main person or device will be logging the family’s reading)

 OR adults can register children and teens for their own accounts (easiest if the child/teen has their own device and will be logging for themselves)

 - Log reading time (you can even time your reading sessions through the app!)

 - Log learning activities

 - Submit raffle tickets for prizes

-- Write book reviews & read reviews from your fellow HVL patrons
+- Write book reviews & read reviews from fellow HVL patrons in your age group

 - Access book lists